Giymo11/TiniBot/README.md

 * at every command: notify users via PM if permissions are missing
 * instead of always typing the admin PW, be able to tell the bot that you are admin and then do your stuff
 * enable settings for if the bot should repspond via PM, via @mention, or just normally
+* have a general command to save stuff on a user / channel etc.
+* have a command to tag others with sth like "not to be trusted" etc.

 From Nadekobot issues:
 * google calendar integration